 TV but hard work for little reward took me back to music.
 Having

-written over 70 songs I began collecting songs into albums: 'The
+written well over 100 songs I began grouping songs into album projects:

-Yer Hoots' (traditional and original Scottish songs inspired by
+Tae Yer Hoots' (traditional and original Scottish songs inspired

-Aberdeen's 'Old Blind Dogs' who stayed with me during their early recordings.
+by Aberdeen's 'Old Blind Dogs' who stayed with me during their early

 Road to Metaluna' songs busked on Glasgow streets by day and